JRHB314/JRHB314.github.io/LabGuide100.md

 ![](/images/lab100/100-1-19.png)<br>

 To customize the tab bar, we'll first define some style.
-Simply paste this at the top of the Code page:<br>
+Simply paste this at the top of the Code page:

 `
 <style>